in4it/vpn-server/docs/quickstart.md

 * Create a new connection on the Connections page
 * Download the configuration
 * Import the configuration in a WireGuard® Client.
 See [https://www.wireguard.com/install/](https://www.wireguard.com/install/) for WireGuard® clients.

+# Access for existing users in Identity Providers
+To allow access for users created in Active Directory, Okta, Onelogin, or other Identity Providers, navigate to the [OIDC](oidc.md), [SAML](saml.md), or [Provisioning (SCIM)](scim.md) pages to setup an IdP connection.